 Due from customers represent overdrawn current accounts and other accounts that do not meet the definition of Islamic financing and investing assets and are in stage 2 and 3 respectively.
-The balances are stated of provision for impairment amounting AED 1.781 million net to (2021: AED 1,125 million).
+The balances are provision stated net of for impairment amounting to AED 1,781 million (2021: AED 1,125 million).
 The Group holds collaterals amounting to AED 60.0 million (2021: AED 1.0 billion) against these accounts.